mksha/proffer/quickstart-guide/share.md

 This is a basic template that is ready to go.

 > **NOTE:**
     When applying the template we need to make sure we have AWS creds available on your machine, in this case we are specifying aws profiles.
-For source account we are using `demo-2` and for target account we are using `demo-1` and `demo-2` aws profiles.
+For source account we are using `demo-2` aws profiles.
 Make sure, yous creds are valid.
 For more info take a look at [aws-docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharingamis-explicit.html).

 Template has one top-level section `resources` that is required in each template. `resources` section contains a list of resources.
 Resource is a component of proffer that is responsible to do a specific operation.
 In proffer we have different types of resources, and each resource has an unique purpose to perform.